orangejuice/blog/data/activity/movie-荆轲刺秦王-1998/record.en.md

 date: 2020-09-03 05:17:49+08:00
 douban:
   rating: 8.2
-  subtitle: 1998 / Mainland China Japan France / Drama Historical Costume /
+  subtitle: 1998 / Mainland China, Japan, France / Drama, History, Costume /
-    Directed by Chen Kaige / Gong Li, Zhang Fengyi
+    Directed by Chen Kaige / Starring Gong Li, Zhang Fengyi
 ---

-Surprisingly, there is such a renowned yet obscure movie.
-The faces of old actors can be seen everywhere, and the style of every character's portrayal has a certain similarity, all insane, cruel.
-It has a somewhat theatrical taste, but it takes itself very seriously, creating a sense of the ridiculous and absurd.
+It's surprising that such an obscure yet famous film exists, featuring faces of veteran actors everywhere.
+The style of each character's performance has similarities - frenzied, cruel.
+There's a flavor of dramatization, yet it's performed with seriousness, creating a sense of the absurd and comical.